zakimjz/cSPADE/README.md

 also produces a XXX.conf file automatically.

-The format of the binary file should be
+The format of the binary file should be cid tid numitem itemlist
-<cid> <tid> <numitem> <item list>

 run gen seq -help for data generation options.

+##Your own sequence data in ASCII format

+Your data must conform to the following format in ASCII

+    cid tid numitems itemlist

+cid is sequence ID (int)
+tid is event ID/time (int)
+numitems is number of items in event (int) itemlist is sorted item IDs (int) for that event

+See test.ascii and test2.ascii for examples

-1b) If you are using a real DB then it must still be in the same format.
-If it is initially in ASCII format, you can covert it to binary using
+If you are using a real DB then it must still be in the same format.
+If it is initially in ASCII format, you can convert it to binary using:

     makebin XXX.asc XXX.data, where XXX.asc is the ascii db input.

+Next run

-Next run ./getconf -i XXX -o XXX to obtain XXX.conf file.
+    ./getconf -i XXX -o XXX to obtain XXX.conf file.

+Next, run:
-2) run: exttpose -i XXX -o XXX -l -s LMINSUP e.g. exttpose -i XXX -o XXX -l -s 0 -x
+    exttpose -i XXX -o XXX -l -s LMINSUP e.g. exttpose -i XXX -o XXX -l -s 0 -x

 note: this produces the files XXX.tpose, and XXX.idx